greenbone/docs/src/faq.md

 Greenbone also does not recommend any distribution nor do we prefer one distribution over the other.
 Most of the time, we are not even aware which distribution ships which version of our software.

+## Can you help me updating my OpenVAS installation?

+This is also very similar to [Can you help with my issue on Kali, Cent OS, XYZ distribution](#can-you-help-with-my-issue-on-kali-cent-os-xyz-distribution).

+We are **not** able to offer any help on updating installations done via any **external** source like Kali packages, Cent OS packages, some other guide or some random docker images because we are not aware of their specific needs and changes!
+Please contact the author(s) of your installation method.

 ## Which release contains which component?